- Page views

 Cool, but what does all of this actually mean?
 Allow us to explain...

-Uniques provide the number of individuals that access the content, and are deduplicated based on the dashboard.
+Uniques provide the number of individuals that access the content, and are de-duplicated based on the dashboard.
 We count uniques via a cookie that does not include any personally identifiable information.
-We currently do NOT de-duplicate uniques across browsers or devices.
+We currently don't de-duplicate uniques across browsers or devices.